 You will receive a letter from The Foundation informing you that your request was approved.
 The letter will include a Grant Contract that must be executed by the Grantee and returned to The Foundation prior to remission of the grant award.

 As stipulated in the Grant Contract, a Final Evaluative Report (FER) detailing the accomplishments/effectiveness of the grant is required at the end of the project.
 Guidelines for the FER will be included with the approval letter and grant contract.
-Non-compliance with this requirement will negatively impact any future grant request submissions, including rejection and a 12-month moratorium imposed commencing AFTER the delinquent FER is finally received by the Foundation.
+Non-compliance with this requirement will result in the rejection of any future grant request submissions.
+Additionally, a 12-month moratorium on grant application submissions will be imposed AFTER the delinquent FER is finally received by the Foundation.

 If My Grant Request is Declined